25 minutes = 50 sit ups

-Whether the EMS abdominal training works for you in the same way as the 50 sit-ups can be viewed individually.
-It is clear that the EMS can be compared to a workout for the abdomen, but cannot be brought directly to the same level.
-Because the main thing that decides whether it works for you is your goal for your abdominal muscles.
+Whether EMS abdominal training works for you in the same way as 50 sit-ups can be considered individually.
+It is clear that a session with the EMS trainers and a workout for the abdomen are fundamentally similar, but cannot be put directly on the same level.
+Because the decisive factor in whether it makes a noticeable difference is above all the individual goal for the abdominal muscles.

-For example, if you are looking for continuous muscle activation and muscle building, then EMS training is a good option and in this case works just as well as 50 sit-ups.
-It is also possible to strengthen your abdominal muscles with EMS training, so the training can always replace a workout for you.
+For example, if you are looking for continuous muscle activation and muscle building, then EMS training is a good option and has a comparable effect to sit-ups.
+It is also possible to strengthen the abdominal muscles with EMS training, so this can work as a good addition to a general workout.

 This is what EMS abdominal training can do

-The following points explain what EMS abdominal training can do and what exactly you can expect from it.
+The following points illustrate what EMS abdominal training can do and exactly what you can expect from it.

-- EMS stimulates your abdominal muscles by contracting them - this applies to both sit-ups and abdominal training with EMS.
-With both methods, the muscles are stimulated and activated.
+- EMS stimulates your muscles in the abdominal area by contracting them - This applies to both sit-ups and abdominal training with EMS.
+Both methods stimulate and activate the muscles.

 - EMS strengthens the muscles - An important point is the strengthening of your muscles through EMS training.
-With regular use, you can notice a tightening of the muscle mass in the abdominal area.
-A similar effect can also be expected from regular sit-ups.
+Through regular use you can notice a strengthening of the muscle mass in the abdominal area.
+A similar effect can be expected from regular sit-ups.